chefgs/cloud_init_sample/README.md

 ### Goal
 - The script can be used to create the bulk instances, applied with similar config across all the instances.
 Hence achieving the goal of "Cattle" instance provisioning. <br>
-- In case the instances needed to be updated with new config, We can update the new config as code in Chef recipe. <br>
+- In case the instances needed to be updated with new config, We can update the new config as code in Chef recipe (push the code to git, after the change). <br>
 - We can terminate all previously created instances and then can re-create the instances in bulk by simply executing the script. <br>

+### Script functionality
+- `Create_instance.sh` script uses the AWS CLI command to invoke the resource creation in AWS.
+- The AWS CLI command for instance creation is `aws ec2 run-instance`.
+- We are sending the `install.txt` file as an option in AWS CLI user-data and the script is executed by `Cloud-init` process when the EC2 instance is created.
+- The `install.txt` has the code for installing the required installers, checking out repo from git and running Chef client command to set the desired VM config

 ### Technologies used
 - `AWS CLI` command for instance creation <br>